 Professional Style: Dr. Wood is a keen observer of strengths and is highly skilled at drawing out the best in her clients.
 She is aware as a human development expert that past experience shapes people, but she believes that more can be accomplished by putting energy and insight into making new plans and moving forward rather than endlessly processing.
 Dr. Wood is very straightforward, conversational, and commonsensible in her approach, and often uses humor in her work.
 She is especially good at helping people to envision clear futures for themselves and see through the clutter to find the best route to peace of mind.
 Her focus is always on the positive, and she encourages acceptance of the repeated falling down and getting back up that is usually part of lasting change.
 Clients describe her as: easy to talk with, able to simplify complicated concepts, a person who “tells it like it is.”
 Dr. Wood works with her clients in person, on-line, and over the phone.

 Life Philosophy and Personal Interests : Dr. Wood owes her life successes to listening to and acting on her intuition – no matter how scary, far-fetched, or downright crazy the instructions – and she encourages others to do the same.
 A firm believer that she must practice what she preaches to do effective work, she strives to keep her life balanced, her personal relationships thriving, and her mind open.
 She is an avid reader of motivational books, biographies, and mystery novels; a lover of offbeat movies, fine food and great conversation; and enjoys hiking, swimming, yoga, running, and cross-country skiing whenever possible.
-She lives in Kennebunk, Maine with her husband, two stepchildren, cat and dog.
+She lives in Kennebunk, Maine with her husband and dog.